ognjenjegdic/wdio-poc/README.md

 `npm i`

-Create .env file in the root of the project and add environment variables
+Create .env file in the root of the project and add environment variables (look at .env.example for reference)

-EMAIL="your value"
+EMAIL="your value"\
 PASSWORD="your value"